 Getting to Tulum

 The closest airport to Tulum, Mexico is the Cancun International Airport, which is located approximately an hour and a half away.
 You have a number of options to get to Tulum from Cancun Airport, including by bus, private car service, or taxi.
 It is super easy to get to Tulum.
 I have put together a full guide on how to get to Tulum from Cancun airport.
+Another option is to rent a car for the duration of your trip.

 Getting Around Tulum